Chapter 17 Apriori and Post-Hoc Comparisons

 c4 = [1/2 -1/3 -1/3 -1/3 1/2]

 Show that c4 is orthogonal to the other three.
 What is it comparing?
 It’s the mean of the silence and voices conditions compared to the mean of the other three conditions (white noise, rock and classical).
-We probably wouldn’t have had an A Priori hypothesis about this particular contrast.
+This doesn’t make much sence, so we probably wouldn’t have had an A Priori hypothesis about this particular contrast.

-Notice that since each contrast has one degree of freedom, the sum of degrees freedom across all possible contrasts is equal to the degrees of freedom of the omnibus.
+Notice that since each contrast has one degree of freedom, the sum of degrees freedom across all possible contrasts is equal to the degrees of freedom of the omnibus ANOVA.
 Likewise, it turns out that the sums of the \(SS_{contrast}\) across all orthogonal contrasts adds up to the \(SS_{bet}\).

 If two contrasts are orthogonal, then the two tests are ‘independent’.
 If two tests are independent, then the probability of rejecting one test does not depend of the probability of rejecting the other.
 An example of two contrasts that are not independent is comparing silence to white noise for the first contrast, and silence to rock music for the second contrast.
 You should see that if we happen to sample an extreme mean for the silence, then there will a high probability that both of the contrasts will be statistically significant.
 Even though both have a Type I error rate of \(\alpha\), there is will be a positive correlation between the probability of rejecting the two tests.